javierdastas/project2-eda-sql/.ipynb_checkpoints/README-checkpoint.md

 # Project 2 - Business Challenge: EDA and SQL
 In this project you will experience doing an analysis using both Python and SQL to obtain the final result, by exploring each tool's behavior.

+## Introduction

+A data project lifecycle has many phases, rather than being just an isolated analysis in a single tool.
+In this project you will experience doing an analysis using both Python and SQL to obtain the final result, by exploring each tool's behavior.

-## Team Members
+## Project Team
 - Paola
 - Ginosca
 - Natanael
 - Javier Dastas

-## Introduction

-A data project lifecycle has many phases, rather than being just an isolated analysis in a single tool.
-In this project you will experience doing an analysis using both Python and SQL to obtain the final result, by exploring each tool's behavior.

 ## Project Overview